onap/vnfrqts-requirements/docs/Chapter8/Ansible-Playbook-Examples.rst

    artifacts to Development Ansible Server with connectivity to central repository.

 #.
-Create full directory (using –p option below) to store Ansible
+Unzip packaged playbooks or manually create full directory (using –p
-   Playbooks and other artifacts under /storage (or other configured) file system.
+   option below) to store Ansible Playbooks and other artifacts under /storage (or other configured) file system.

-   #.
-Includes VNF type using VNF function code 4 characters under
+   Includes VNF type using VNF function code 4 characters under /storage.
-      /storage.

-   #.
-Includes VNF "Version" directory as part of the path to store
-      playbooks for this VNF version.
+   Includes VNF "Version" directory as part of the path to store playbooks for this VNF version.

-   #.
    Include generic ansible root directory.
-Creating full directory
-      path as an example:
+Creating full directory path as an example:

 .. code-block:: text

  $ mkdir –p /storage/vfdb/V16.1/ansible

 #.
-Make this directory (VNF ansible root directory) current directory
+When manually creating directory structure make this directory (VNF
-   for next few steps:
+   ansible root directory) current directory for next few steps:

 .. code-block:: text